dryayeet/best_compiler_ever/README.md

   - *Bigram Hinting*: Tells you what kind of token was expected based on what came before the error
 - **Code Generation**: Produces Three-Address Code (a simple intermediate form) and then translates that into a basic assembly language.
 - **Listing File**: Generates a `.lst` file that shows your source code with line numbers and any errors printed right below the line where they happened.
+- **Web Explorer**: A browser-based teaching tool that lets you step through each compiler phase visually.
+See tokens get highlighted, errors get explained, and code get translated in real time.

 ## The F-Lite Language